Alcohol Rehab: What to Expect at American Addiction Centers

 Treatment beyond detox involves therapies in individual and group formats.
 Individual therapy focuses on developing recovery goals and addressing co-occurring disorders.
 In group therapy, you’re encouraged to discuss your feelings and experiences with your peers, who are going through similar situations.
 Common treatment modalities used in rehab may include cognitive-behavioral therapy (CBT), which helps patients identify how their thought patterns and underlying beliefs contribute to addiction, and motivational interviewing (MI), which helps people in recovery develop motivation for change and address any resistance that arises.
 Facilities often also utilize dialectical behavioral therapy (DBT), which helps individuals overcome painful emotions and decrease conflict in their relationships through mindfulness, distress acceptance, emotional regulation, and interpersonal communication.
 In addition, some AAC rehabs may utilize family therapy, which allows you to heal your relationships with loved ones as you recognize the toll addiction has taken on these connections.

 Some AAC facilities provide these and other evidence-based therapies for substance use in tandem with alternative therapies.
-Laguna Treatment Hospital, for instance, employs holistic healing methods, such as yoga, mindfulness training, and meditation.
+Laguna Treatment Center, for instance, employs holistic healing methods, such as yoga, mindfulness training, and meditation.
 Greenhouse Treatment Center offers music and art therapy, yoga, meditation, Pilates, and tai chi.
 Oxford Treatment Center provides hiking and equine-centric activities.
 Recovery First Treatment Center offers art and music therapy, mindfulness hikes, meditation, and writing workshops.
 And River Oaks Treatment Center offers wellness activities and art and music therapy.

 Aftercare and Relapse Prevention